cj5716/smol.cs/README.md

+# Alert
+This repository is for post-submission development of smol.cs.
+The original repo for the submission is [here](https://github.com/GediminasMasaitis/Chess-Challenge-Submission/tree/submission), and is also stored in the branch "submission" in this repo.

 # Chess Coding Challenge (C#)
 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!